 The Touch Bar is an OLED "Retina" display that replaces the physical Function keys on a MacBook Pro.

-This feature first appeared in October 2016 on the 4th-generation 13-inch MacBook Pro and the 15-inch MacBook Pro.
+This feature first appeared in October 2016 on the fourth-generation 13-inch MacBook Pro and 15-inch MacBook Pro.
 The entry-level 13-inch model did not have this feature, opting instead for a traditional line of physical Function keys.

-However, Apple eventually added it to the entry-level 13-inch MacBook Pro in July 2019.
-The 16-inch MacBook Pro replaced the 15-inch model in November 2019.
+In July 2019, Apple added it to the entry-level 13-inch MacBook Pro.
+It was also on the 16-inch MacBook Pro,which replaced the 15-inch model in November 2019.

 This feature adds touch-based capabilities to Mac apps and provides native touch-based system controls.
 All native Mac apps support this feature, like Mail, Messages, Apple Music, Photos, Safari, and more.
 Siri has a dedicated button on the OLED strip as well.

 Some of the prominent third-party apps that support it include: